superchris/codemash-2024/index.md

 ---

-# What's the actual problem ?
+# What makes things so complicated?
 - HTTP is stateless, our applications have state
 - With server-side MVC we had a place for our state
 - Now it lives in (at least) two places..